 Chapter 1: Chapter 1

-It was hellish, the traffic was blocked for miles, not that it mattered to him, he wasn’t driving per say, no, but if the traffic was bad then you could bet top dollar the freaking roads were blocked for miles as well, with everyone and their dead dog out to see.
+It was hellish.
+There was a traffic jam, not that it mattered to him, he wasn’t driving, but when the traffic was this bad, with everyone and their dead dog out of their house, you could bet top dollar the freaking roads were blocked for miles.

 All he wanted was to go to the corner store and buy a gallon of milk.
-That trip takes 10 minutes if there was a line at the register.
-Currently he has been out for over 20 minutes and he isn’t even half way to the store yet.
+That trip took ten minutes if there was a line at the register.
+He’d been out for over twenty and he wasn’t even halfway to the store yet; the streets were so crowded he had difficulty finding the store let alone getting to it.

 It was the most annoying shit he’d ever had the pleasure of having to deal with.